kevinheavey/solana-bankrun/README.md

 There is an [open issue](https://github.com/kevinheavey/solana-bankrun/issues/2) where concurrent Jest tests occasionally fail due to the program name getting garbled.

+Note: The underlying Rust process may print a lot of logs.
+You can control these with the `RUST_LOG` environment variable.
+If you want to silence these logs your test command would look like `RUST_LOG= jest --runInBand`.

 ```ts
 import { start } from "solana-bankrun";